jdlib/JDBX/UserGuide.md

      Query q = stmt.createQuery(sql);
      Query q = pstmt.createQuery();

-Because of its builder API you will rarely need to store it in a variable but rather chain method calls until you receive the result of the query.
+Because of the builder API you will rarely need to store it in a variable but rather chain method calls until you receive the result of the query.
 In the following variable `q` represents a query object obtained via `StaticStmt.createQuery(String)` or `PrepStmt.createQuery()`